spayne/GameLiftStarterPlugin/README.md

 ## Step 7 - Tear down the backend
 1. When you are done, remember to shutdown all of the AWS service to avoid unnecessary usage charges.

+## Next Steps - WSL2
+Now that you have a working server on Windows you could try cross compiling and testing on Linux and WSL.
+My notes on how to do this are [linux_server_build.md](Docs/linux_server_build.md)